 If the above criteria are met, please see the section ‘How to Order a Bus with Financial Assistance’ and complete the application form.

 We may still be able to help if the student is not in receipt of an Income Based benefit – we recognise that there are some circumstances where a student may be experiencing financial difficulty preventing them from being able to make their college experience a successful one, but the household is not in receipt of an income based benefit.
-In these situations, the college may still be able to help, please talk to a member of the Student Finance and Travel Team and ask for a Discretionary Financial Assistance application form.
+In these situations, the college may still be able to help, please talk to a member of the Student Travel & Support Team and ask for a Discretionary Financial Assistance application form.

 Free Student Meals – Students aged 19 or over are only eligible to receive a free meal if they are continuing on a study programme they began aged 16 to 18 (‘19+ continuers’) or have an Education, Health and Care Plan (EHCP).